 - 41. This anti-drug strategy adopted by the countries of the hemisphere represents a major commitment to address the multi-faceted nature of the drug problem and must be complemented with the efforts of other regions of the world. - 42.
-Finally, the countries of the hemisphere support initiatives such as holding in 1998 the Special Session of the United Nations General Assembly, which will address the topic of international cooperation to combat the problem posed by illicit drugs.
+Finally, the countries of the hemisphere recognize the importance of compliance with the commitments undertaken by the States at the twentieth special session of the UN General Assembly devoted to common action to counter the world drug problem, held in 1998, and particularly the provisions of the Plans of Action on demand reduction, the fight against illicit manufacturing, trafficking, and abuse of amphetamines, measures to promote judicial cooperation, measures to fight money laundering and eradicate illicit crops, and promotion of alternative development programs.